 In planning and performing our audit, we considered South Range Local School District's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide assurance on the internal control over financial reporting.
 Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses.
 A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements in amounts that would be material in relation to the financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
 We noted no matters involving the internal control over financial reporting and its operation that we consider to be material weaknesses.
-However, we noted other matters involving the internal control over financial reporting that do not require inclusion in this report, that we have reported to management of South Range Local School District in a separate letter dated December 21, 1999.
+However, we noted other matter involving the internal control over financial reporting that do not require inclusion in this report, that we have reported to management of South Range Local School District in a separate letter dated February 6, 2001.

-South Range Local School District Mahoning County Report of Independent Accountants on Compliance and on Internal Control Required by Government Auditing Standards Page 2
+South Range Local School District Mahoning County Report on Compliance and on Internal Control Required by Government Auditing Standards Page 2

-This report is intended for the information and use of management, the Board of Education, and federal awarding agencies and pass-through entities, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended for the information and use of the management and the Board of Education and is not intended to be and should not be used by anyone other than these specified parties.

-IM PETRO Auditor of State
+Jim Petro Auditor of State